rodrigodonizettio/mcp_server_client/README.md

 # Overview

 This code is about a MCP Server that provides data from the National Weather Service (NWS).

 There's also a MCP Client that connects to this server to use their MCP Tools to enhance the response for Customer questions (queries).

-It was was built following the [official MCP documentation](https://modelcontextprotocol.io/docs).
+It was built following the [official MCP documentation](https://modelcontextprotocol.io/docs).

 ## Setup